 Integration: The ability for the left and right hemispheres of the brain to communicate.

-This maximises the brain's own ability to change, grow or reorganise itself.
+This training is akin to rehabilitation exercises one might do for muscles of the body.
+It trains the brain to process sounds again correctly.
+It is a 14 week program, ensuring the repeated, increasing input helps create lasting connections in the brain.
 When we practice something repeatedly, the brain learns that new skill with new connections created in the brain.
 This can help change how the brain processes the information.
+This maximises the brain's own ability to change, grow or reorganise itself.

-We identify the individual’s specific auditory processing deficits from the comprehensive auditory processing disorder assessment (APD) and train the auditory system to process speech and other sounds more accurately and efficiently, focusing on the areas of deficit.
-One example within the BMAT treatment tools is Words in Noise Training (WINT).
+We identify the individual’s auditory processing deficits from the comprehensive auditory processing disorder assessment (APD) and train the auditory system to process speech and other sounds more accurately and efficiently, focusing on the areas of deficit.
+One example within the auditory training treatment tools is Words in Noise Therapy (WINT).
 This is a means of training the brain to focus better on speech using calibrated, progressively increasing noise.
-BMAT lasts for 10-12 weeks.
+BMAT lasts for 14 weeks.
 There is also a retest at the end of the auditory training block, to review changes that have occurred within the tested individual's auditory processing.
+Concisely, therapy may include exercises from any of these programs:

-We use Acoustic Pioneer as our audiologist-delivered app-based solution depending on the outcome of results from assessment.
+We use Acoustic Pioneer as our audiologist-delivered app-based solution, depending on the outcome of results from comprehensive auditory processsing disorder (APD) assessment.
 App-delivered exercises are to be completed between 2-4 times a week; we monitor progress and follow up with a re-test at the end of the therapy block.

 We can program and set up remote microphones to help one distinguish and discriminate speech in background noise, if the results from their outcomes indicate that one would benefit from this.
 We can program up Roger remote microphones, Starkey, table microphones, Resound Multi-microphones in line with the client' needs.

-We could also program hearing aids to provide specific amplification for soft/moderate speech sounds only.
+We could also program hearing aids to provide low amplification for soft/moderate speech sounds only.
 If results from an APD assesssment indicates that amplification would be beneficial for the client.

 Methods used to improve access to auditory information can be fine-tuned.
 For example sitting in front of the class, lecture room or next to the primary speaker at meetings could help improve access to auditory information.
 Taking breaks as needed and employing similar techniques as one would employ for listening fatigue.